 The big question is the role of government.

-Tart cherry growers have more to cope with than Turkey.
+Tart cherry processors and growers have more to cope with than Turkey.
 We can ask if we want to perpetuate an industry that cannot survive the vagaries of the market.
 If the answer is yes, then a 600% tariff, a cherry reserve, and U.S. government subsidies are okay.

 Your opinion?